Signed, Sealed, Delivered I'm Yours

-"Signed, Sealed, Delivered (I'm Yours)" is a soul song, by American musician Stevie Wonder, released in June 1970 as a single on Motown's Tamla label.
-It spent six weeks at number one on the U.S. R&B chart and peaked at number three on the U.S. Pop chart.
-In the same year, the song was also released on the album Signed, Sealed & Delivered.
+"Signed, Sealed, Delivered (I'm Yours)" is a song by American musician Stevie Wonder.
+It was written by Wonder along with Lee Garrett, Syreeta Wright, and Lula Mae Hardaway for his twelfth studio album Signed, Sealed & Delivered (1970), with production overseen by the singer.
+The song was released in June 1970 as a single on Motown's Tamla label.
+It spent six weeks at number one on the US R&B chart and peaked at number three on the US Billboard Hot 100 chart.